hle8/AuthShoppingAPI/README.md

 ## Introduction

-This is a simple authenticated shopping API which allow user to get products based on their identity.
+This is a simple authenticated shopping API which allow registered users to get products based on their identity.

 ## Components